evandeilton/codetranslator/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Limitations

+- Translation quality depends on the complexity of the source code
+- Some language-specific idioms may not translate perfectly
+- Requires API access to OpenAI or Anthropic

 ## License